 Those working within Internal Audit are not permitted to perform day-to-day control procedures or take operational responsibility for any part of AmTrust's operations outside Internal Audit.
 Management is responsible for the establishment and ongoing operation of the internal control system.
-The Audit Committee reviews the scope and nature of the work performed by Internal Audit to confirm its independence.
+The Audit Committee reviews the scope and nature of the work performed by Internal Audit, and confirms its independence, objectivity and capability.